-Accueil - Travailler avec nous - Pensées de voyage - Découvertes - Envie d'écrire ? - A propos
+Accueil - Travailler avec nous - Pensées de voyage - Voyage famille - Envie d'écrire ? - A propos

-Let’s just start at the beginning.
-Since I came back from my trip to Southeast Asia, I had in mind the idea of starting a blog on photography.
+Let’s start at the beginning.
+Since I came back from my trip to Southeast Asia, I had the idea of starting a photography blog.
 I had already started writing on a blog to share and capture my travel experience and my passion for photography in 2013.
-However, I didn’t start right away, for lack of time, desire, courage, I don’t know.
+However, I didn’t start right away, for lack of time, motivation, courage, I don’t know.

-However, learning photography has been a real passion for many years and since I bought my first digital DSLR camera, a Canon 500D, in 2012.
-Obviously, passionate about travels and adventures, I had mostly bought this first camera to take travel photos and try to take the best photos of what I can find on the road.
-My passion grew more and more and more and the past year in Southeast Asia was an eye-opener.
+Indeed, learning photography has been a real passion for many years and since I bought my first digital DSLR camera, a Canon 500D, in 2012.
+Obviously, passionate about travels and adventures, I had mostly bought this first camera to take travel photos and try to take the best photos of what I might find along the road.
+My passion kept growing and the past year in Southeast Asia was eye opening.
 I really enjoyed taking pictures in many different travel situations.

-I had no idea of becoming a professional photographer (even if the idea was in my head), I really wanted to progress, to know how to shoot in such a case, to make a perfect shot, to understand the manual mode, the long exposure or to be able to do post-treatment of my photos.
+I never thought becoming a professional photographer, I just really wanted to progress, to know how to shoot, to take a perfect shot, to understand the manual mode, the long exposure or to be able to do post-treatment of my photos.

-I had never taken a photo course or a photography class itself, except for the few advice I found on the net to understand all the technical terms as barbarous as focal, shutter speed, hyper focused, and so on….
+I had never taken a photography course or a photography class, except for a bit of advice I found on the net to understand all the technical terms as barbarous as focal, shutter speed, hyper focused, and so on….

 In June 2017, I decided to create a website that brings together my two passions: travel and photography.
-The Blog Les Deux Pieds Dehors is finally born!
-I must admit that the beginnings were a little complicated, focusing more on the travel part of my site than on the photography part.
-And then, step by step, I came to it, I started shyly, I must say in this world where there are already many things online.
-I often ask myself the question at the beginning: how to create a photography blog that has meaning while knowing that there are already a very large number of photo techniques and tips online?
-In fact, you just have to take a step forward and say to yourself that no matter if it already exists, I want to share my passion in the domain and try to make it as simple as possible to teach photography to all beginners.
+The Blog Les Deux Pieds Dehors finally came to be!
+I must admit that the beginning was a little complicated, focusing more on the travel part of the site than on the photography part.
+And then, step-by-step, I came around to it, I started shyly, I must say in this world where there are already many things online.
+I often asked myself the question at the beginning: how do I create a photography blog that has meaning while knowing that there are already a very large number of photography techniques and tips online?
+In the end, you just have to take a step forward and tell yourself that it doesn’t matter if it already exists, I want to share my passion in the domain and try to teach photography to all beginners in simplest possible way.

 It’s a little disconcerting when you start out.
-I think we should start with the basics of photography, in short, try to give my advice to understand and learn the subject on our own.
-I would advise someone who wants to start in photography blogging to take inspiration from existing sites but not to focus on them.
+I thought I should start with the basics of photography, in short, try to give my advice so to understand and learn the subject on our own.
+I would advise someone who wants to start in photography blogging to take inspiration from existing sites but not to focus too much on them.
 If you start looking at everything that has been written in the domain of landscape photography, macrophotography, or wildlife photography, you may get scared and not get out there.
-The most important thing is to write, share your writing and your passion, even if you don’t do Shakespeare.
+The most important thing is to write, share your writing and your passion, even if you don’t write like Shakespeare.
 That’s exactly what I’m doing.

 If you have the ambition to make your photography or travel blog grow and see where it takes you, you’re going to have to take the bull by the horns, if I may say so, and roll up your sleeves.
 Why is that?
 Because to be able to rank at the top of Google on terms as general as depth of field, backlight, street photo, bokeh or exposure time, you will have to work and master SEO (Search Engine Optimization).
 Honestly, without it, the chances of you going up to the top of page 1 on Google on landscape photography or how to choose your polarizing filter, are very low….

 Anyway, enough talk, I’m rambling.
 Now let’s get to the heart of the matter, my photography blog, what it contains and how I’ve composed it so far.
-During the big update of my blog in March 2018, I wanted to redesign the site and I tried to reorganize things better, both on the photography part and travel.
-For the photo part, I split the blog in two:
+During the big update of my blog in March 2018, I wanted to redesign the site as to reorganize things better, both on the photography part and travel.
+For the photography part, I split the blog in two:

 I present below in more detail what you will find in each section.